 “You have to be willing to ask, and seek what you need,” insists Zoë Troxell Whitman, a current sophomore.
 “Knowing how to find resources and talk about what you need are skills necessary to becoming a successful Reedie.
 Sometimes it isn’t immediately obvious the help is there, but when you ask, resources will emerge.
 I think the best way to make resources helpful is to be okay with asking for what you need.
 Like me: I need tutoring.
 So I sought it out.”

-The DoJo, The Center for Life Beyond Reed, faculty members, and the Health and Counseling Center were all mentioned again and again as vital resources for the successful student.
+The DoJo tutuoring center, The Center for Life Beyond Reed, faculty members, and the Health and Counseling Center were all mentioned again and again as vital resources for the successful student.
 Students who engaged with these resources, and who made efforts to forge meaningful relationships with professors and alumni found these connections to be critical to both a richer Reed experience and an easier transition into a successful life after laurels.
 These networks and associations created internship opportunities, assisted in earning grants and scholarships for exploration of opportunities outside Reed, and gave Reedies “ins” when it came to applying for jobs in their fields of interest.
 Maya has found, “You can connect with Reedies and alumni for life, because you’ve had this shared experience.”

 Engagement with a diverse array of opportunities is important not just because they provide skills and open up long-term channels facilitating future opportunities, but also because they create that which is mistakenly considered an impossibility given the demands of Reed: Balance.
 It seems paradoxical: Students seek out Reed because of its reputation for intense academics, yet Reedies agree above all else that balance may be the most crucial component to success.

-“It’s about learning to give yourself permission to take a moment away from academics.”
-Maya stresses.
+“It’s about learning to give yourself permission to take a moment away from academics,” Maya stresses.

 “The school isn’t going to produce the balance,” warns Zoë.
 “You have to seek it out.
 You have to actively battle the intensity of academics, and put effort into finding balance.
 It won’t necessarily be easy.”

 According to Lydia, “Someone who is a successful student… is someone who is engaged and excited about the classes they are taking and what they are learning academically, and is also able to find other things than the academics in which to participate.”
 She recognizes the stereotypes that exist regarding Reedies' lifestyles, and diffuses them with her own beliefs and observations.
-One of the biggest setbacks for Reedies in achieving their goals, she says, is “Feeling like you have to approach things in an unbalanced, unhealthy way.
+One of the biggest setbacks for Reedies in achieving their goals, she says, is “feeling like you have to approach things in an unbalanced, unhealthy way.
 You don’t have to be crazy about things.
 You can go to sleep at 11:00pm, and then get up in the morning and get things done.
 You don’t have to stay up every night and drink Red Bull.”

 There is a beautiful relief that comes from examining the physiology of a successful Reedie.
 The first relief comes in acknowledging that such a creature exists, that it’s possible for success as a Reed student to translate into success as a human operating beyond Reed.
-But better yet, the anatomy of a successful Reedie is not the anatomy of a body beat down by stress, with veins pumping more caffeine than blood and a brain muscled disproportionately largely in the area of classroom academics while atrophied in arena of social engagement — the body of a successful Reedie is one that is balanced and engaged in such a way that the diverse intricacies vital to one’s identity are given plenty of oxygen and allowed to flourish.
+But better yet, the anatomy of a successful Reedie is not the anatomy of a body beat down by stress, veins pumping more caffeine than blood, and a brain muscled disproportionately in the area of classroom academics while atrophied in arena of social engagement — the body of a successful Reedie is one that is balanced and engaged in such a way that the diverse intricacies vital to one’s identity are given plenty of oxygen and allowed to flourish.